 Welcome to CS186, a hands-on introduction to Database Systems: their

-data layout, indexing, query processing algorithms, query optimization,
+disk layout, indexing, search and query processing algorithms, query

 Relational model of data, formal relational languages (relational

 algebra and calculus), and the SQL language.
 Text and web search

 models and implementation, including Boolean search and ranking.

 modeling, logical relational schema design, physical design, functional